hashicorp/terraform-provider-helm/README.md

 This is a [Helm](https://github.com/kubernetes/helm) provider for [Terraform](https://www.terraform.io/).

 The provider manages the installed [Charts](https://github.com/kubernetes/charts) in your Kubernetes cluster, in the same way of Helm does, through Terraform.

-It will also install Tiller automatically if it is not already present.
+⚠️ Project Update: Helm 3
+---

+The latest release `1.0.0` for this provider brings support for Helm 3.
+This is a breaking change that removes support for Helm 2 and tiller.
+If you are still using Helm 2 see the section below.

+Helm 2 support
+---

+If you are still using Helm 2 and tiller you will have to [pin your provider version](https://www.terraform.io/docs/configuration/providers.html#provider-versions) to the latest `0.10.x` release.

+We will continue to accept bugfixes for the `0.10.x` version of the provider, please open your pull request against the latest `release-0.10.x` branch.

 Contents
 --------